Last Updated on June 20, 2025 by George Pavlopoulos

 Bonus Athens food tour

-If you are more into street food, there’s also an excellent small group street food tour that you can join in Athens.
+If you are more into street food, there’s also an excellent small-group street food tour that you can join in Athens.
 It will take you to various locations around Psyrri in the city center, and you can try typical Athenian street food.
-It lasts 3 hours, currently costs 58 euros, and you can book a place on the Greek street food tour here.
+It lasts 3 hours, currently costs 59 euros, and you can book a place on the Greek street food tour here.

 Urban Street-Art tour in Athens

 Street art has a long history in Athens, and wandering around the streets of the Greek capital will expose you to marvelous murals.
-The local scene is very active, and seeing some of the best graffiti in town is only partly because of the aesthetics.
-This guided tour actually takes a more interesting approach, combining the flourishing of the local street art scene with the socio-economical factors that shaped urban culture.
+The local scene is very active, and seeing some of the best graffiti in town is partly due to the aesthetics.
+This guided tour actually takes a more interesting approach, combining the flourishing of the local street art scene with the socio-economic factors that shaped urban culture.

 The Greek financial crisis has left its mark on contemporary society, and as you can imagine, its traces are visible in the artists’ approach.
-Many street artworks connect tightly to the near past and current situation, presenting a body of work showcasing the struggle and the eerie mood.
+Many street artworks are closely tied to the recent past and current situation, presenting a body of work that showcases the struggle and eerie mood.

 This urban street art tour is an excellent option for people interested in murals who want to explore different parts of Athens.
 The mixture of districts visited in this tour is impressive because you’ll stop at relatively bourgeois areas as well as underground ones.
 Tiny alleys and courtyards full of stories will be the canvas of this Athens walking tour.